Transsexual: Legal and social aspects

 Laws regarding changes to the legal status of transsexual people are different from country to country.
 Some jurisdictions allow an individual to change their name, and sometimes, their legal gender, to reflect their gender identity.
 Within the US, some states allow amendments or complete replacement of the original birth certificates.
-Some states seal earlier records against all but court orders in order to protect the transsexual person's privacy.
+Some states seal earlier records against all but court orders to protect the transsexual person's privacy.

 In many places, it is not possible to change birth records or other legal designations of sex, although changes are occurring.
 Estelle Asmodelle's book documented her struggle to change the Australian birth certificate and passport laws, although there are other individuals who have been instrumental in changing laws and thus attaining more acceptance for transsexual people in general.

 Medical treatment for transsexual and transgender people is available in most Western countries.
 However, transsexual and transgender people challenge the "normative" gender roles of many cultures and often face considerable hatred and prejudice.
 The film Boys Don't Cry chronicles the case of Brandon Teena, a transsexual man who was raped and murdered after his status was discovered.
 In 1999 Brandon was memorialised in the first Transgender Day of Remembrance.
 The Transgender Day of Remembrance is observed annually on November 20 by members of the transgender community and LGBT+ organisations across the world.

 Jurisdictions allowing changes to birth records generally allow trans people to marry members of the opposite sex to their gender identity and to adopt children.
 Jurisdictions which prohibit same sex marriage often require pre-transition marriages to be ended before they will issue an amended birth certificate.

 Health-practitioner manuals, professional journalistic style guides, and LGBT advocacy groups advise the adoption by others of the name and pronouns identified by the person in question, including present references to the transgender or transsexual person's past.
 Family members and friends who may be confused about pronoun usage or the definitions of sex are commonly instructed in proper pronoun usage, either by the transsexual person or by professionals or other persons familiar with pronoun usage as it relates to transsexual people.
 Sometimes transsexual people have to correct their friends and family members many times before they begin to use the transsexual person's desired pronouns consistently.
 According to Julia Serano, deliberate mis-gendering of transsexual people is "an arrogant attempt to belittle and humiliate trans people".

 Both "transsexualism" and "gender identity disorders not resulting from physical impairments" are specifically excluded from coverage under the Americans with Disabilities Act Section 12211.
 Gender dysphoria is not excluded.